-The white grape comes from Spain, Synonyms include Blanca Pequene, Marisancho, Parda, Pardilla, Pardillo de Madrid, Parill Blanco and Temprana Media.
+The white grape variety comes from Spain, Synonyms are Blanca Pequene, Marisancho, Parda, Pardilla, Pardillo de Madrid, Parill Blanco and Temprana Media.
 Until 2009, the official name was Pardilla , which has often caused confusion.
-Because Pardilla is also a synonym for Pardina, but not a separate variety, but in the province of Bajadoz (Extremadura) common name for Cayetana Blanca, Pardillo may not be with the morphological similar variety Albillo Real be confused.
-The late-ripening, high-yielding vine is prone to Botrytis but resistant to drought, It produces alcoholic white wines.
-The variety occupied mainly in Spain in Spain La Mancha In 2010, a total of 4,364 hectares of vineyards with a strong declining trend (ten years earlier, there were 7,272 hectares).
-It is thus worldwide varieties ranking on rank 120.
+Because Pardilla is also a synonym for Pardina, which is not an independent variety, but in the province of Bajadoz (Extremadura) common name for Cayetana Blanca, Pardillo is also not allowed with the morphological similar variety Albillo Real be confused.
+The late ripening, productive vine is susceptible to Botrytis but resistant to drought, It produces white wines with high alcohol content.
+The variety was found mainly in Spain La Mancha in 2010 a total of 4,364 hectares of vineyards with a strongly decreasing tendency (ten years earlier there were 7,272 hectares).
+It lies in the worldwide varieties ranking at rank 120.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012